ibexa/documentation-developer/docs/pim/pim_guide.md

 #### Capabilities

-With Remote PIM support, you can take advantage of the following capabilities:
+With remote PIM support, you can take advantage of the following capabilities:

 ##### Purchasing

-Yes.
-Cart, checkout, order management work just like with local PIM products, including quick orders.
+Remote PIM support ensures that integration with [Commerce features](commerce.md) mirrors the efficiency of the local PIM, even with [quick orders](quick_order.md).
+This versatility allows for a consistent and user-friendly workflow regardless of the product's origin.

 ##### Pricing, stock and availability

-A product can only be ordered when it has defined [availability]([[= user_doc =]]/pim/manage_prices_and_stock/#set-product-availability), stock and [pricing information]([[= user_doc =]]/pim/manage_prices/).
+A product can only be ordered when it has defined [availability]([[= user_doc =]]/pim/manage_availability_and_stock/), stock and [pricing information]([[= user_doc =]]/pim/manage_prices/).

-By default, such information is held in [[= product_name =]]'s database.
+By default, such information is held in the [[= product_name =]]'s local database.
-In your specific scenario, you can implement the support form availability and pricing information coming from an external source as well, by using a price/availability matching strategy that makes an extension point in the Product catalog module.
+In your specific scenario, you can implement the support for availability and pricing information coming from an external source as well, by using a price/availability matching strategy that is an extension point exposed in the Product catalog module.

 ##### Filtering

-Filtering and pagination work as with local PIM, based on product attributes
+Filtering and pagination function the same as with the local PIM, relying on product attributes for effective organization of product data.

-##### Catalogues
+##### Catalogs

-Catalogues can be created as with local PIM, but the criteria are limited to type, availability and attributes.
+Catalogs can be created just like with the local PIM, but the criteria are limited to type, availability and attributes.

 #### Limitations

-In the default implementation, used as a basis of the example Remote PIM package, the following functionalities either do not work, or work within certain limits.
+The default implementation, which serves as a basis for the example remote PIM package, has some limitations: certain functionalities either do not operate or operate within defined constraints.
+Therefore, if your specific requirements are not met, you may need to extend [[= product_name =]].

-##### Editing products
+##### Editing product types, products and product attributes

+Editing product type, product and product attribute information stored in the remote PIM is impossible due to their read-only status.
+In other words, information can only flow in one direction.

 ##### Content-model-based features

+The following features rely on [[= product_name =]]'s content model capabilities, which are not supported by the default implementation of remote PIM support.
+Therefore, if your specific requirements are not met, you must extend the application by using extension points exposed in the Product catalog module.

+- Assets
 - Product variants
 - Product categories
 - Taxonomy
-- Assets
-- URL aliases / URL tab
+- URL aliases

+##### Simplified presentation of PIM-related blocks and views

+Enabling Remote PIM impacts a number of application views and blocks, such as Product view, Product list, Catalog and Product Collection.
+They are simplified, for example, they do not include thumbnails and other assets, or refer to URL aliases.
+You can customize them by extending the default implementation.

 ##### Limited HTTP Caching

-For remote PIM, there is no way to use [content-aware HTTP caching](content_aware_cache.md) with `ibexa_http_cache_tag_relation_ids`.
+In the context of remote PIM, it is impossible to use [content-aware HTTP caching](content_aware_cache.md) with `ibexa_http_cache_tag_relation_ids`.

-##### Simplified presentation of PIM-related blocks for Page Builder

-When you enable Remote PIM, numerous application views, such as Product view, Product list, or Catalog and Product Collection are simplified.
-For example, they do not include thumbnails or other assets.
-You can customize them by extending the default implementation.

 ## How to get started